Skip to content

 Prohibition is not over yet, because Minnesota’s current laws criminalize possession of more than a small amount, and greater quantity more severely.

-Identity of substance
+Identity of substance: marijuana lawyer

-The government has the burden of proving identity of the alleged substance they say is marijuana or THC.
+The government has the burden of proving identity of the alleged substance they claim is marijuana or THC.
 But they usually don’t bother to do a lab analysis until shortly before the scheduled trial date.

-Flower, concentrates, edibles
+Flower, concentrates, edibles: marijuana lawyer

 As a result of the artificial, complicated form distinctions in Minnesota marijuana laws, it can matter legally whether we have plant-form (“cannabis flower”) vs. cannabis concentrates.
 Plant-form marijuana identification includes plant morphology and THC level.
-Cannabis concentrates include hash oil, wax, shatter, vape carts, and are the result of various production methods using the plant as a starting point.
+Cannabis concentrates include hash oil, wax, shatter, vape carts, and are the result of various agricultural production methods using the plant as a starting point.
+See:

-Medical marijuana laws
+Medical marijuana laws: marijuana lawyers

 Federal and Minnesota statutes divide the cannabis plant into two legal categories: